orkestral/super/README.md

 ```
 ## Set Picture

-> Set image of profile or group
+> Set image for profile or group

 ```javascript